qazbnm456/tsaotun/README.md

 - 0.5 -- Now it's usable :tada:
 - 0.6 -- Fix format problems within lots of commands
 - 0.7 -- Code cleanup and move root commands into their command groups (such as container, image, network, and etc)
-- 0.8 -- Plugin feature works, but is still under heavy development.
+- 0.8 -- Addon feature works, but is still under heavy development.
 - 0.8.1 -- Change name from 'Dokcer' to 'Tsaotun'.

 <a name="status"></a>